 Traveling for work or pleasure can impact and significantly disrupt your sleep.
 The National Sleep Foundation has a brief video and tips on how to minimize the impact of jet lag and sleeping in an unfamiliar environment.

 If you work to improve your sleep and follow good sleep health tips, but still have significant sleep issues, check out the symptoms of common sleep disorders to see if you need to speak to your doctor about being screened for a sleep disorder.
 Undiagnosed and untreated sleep disorders can impact sleep and cause daily symptoms.
 Chronic insomnia is one of the most common sleep disorders.
 Insomnia is difficulty falling and staying asleep, along with distress or impairment resulting from the sleep problems.
 Insomnia can include symptoms such as fatigue, difficulty concentrating, decreased work performance, irritability, and low energy.
 Click here to learn more about insomnia.

 To learn about other sleep disorders, such as Obstructive Sleep Apnea, Restless Leg Syndrome, and Narcolepsy, check out the following sites:

-Learn from Dr. Patricia Carter, UT Austin professor in the School of Nursing - The following videos are from the University Lecture Series.
+Learn from Dr. Patricia Carter, former UT Austin professor in the School of Nursing - The following videos are from the University Lecture Series.
 Dr. Carter’s talk is the first 20 minutes of each video.